cl91/NeptuneOS/docs/Developer-Guide.md

 initiator of the IO (typically the cache manager) will take care of properly mapping the IO buffers later.

-IRP Flags:
+Associated IRPs and BUFFERED_IO:
-The meanings of some IRP flags have been changed from their Windows counterparts, usually because they don't make sense in Neptune OS and therefore are reused for different purposes.
+The Irp::AssociatedIrp union has been dissolved and the IrpCount member has been removed.

-IRP_ASSOCIATED_IRP: This has been changed to mean that the address in UserBuffer is an offset relative to the UserBuffer of the master IRP.
+Drivers do not need to set it.
+Counting the number of associated IRPs is done automatically by the system when forwarding the master IRP.
+As a consequence, accessing the system buffer for buffered IO is now done with `Irp->SystemBuffer` rather than `Irp->AssociatedIrp.SystemBuffer`.
+Likewise, change `Irp->AssociatedIrp.MasterIrp` to `Irp->MasterIrp`.